Dimitrij Andrusov: Life

 Dimitrij Andrusov was born on 7 November 1897 in the former Yuryev (today Tartu) then in the Russian Empire (today Estonia).
 He was a grandson of Heinrich Schliemann and son of geologist Nicolai Ivanovich Andrusov.
-In 1915-1918 he studied on the University in Saint Petersburg.
-Later in 1920-1922 on Sorbonne University in France.
+In 1915-1918 he studied on the university in Saint Petersburg.
+Later in 1920–1922 on Sorbonne University in France.
 He continued his studies on the Faculty of Chemical Technology on Czech Technical University in Prague and graduated there in 1925.
 Since 1929 he worked in the Technical University.

 Following the closure of Czech higher education during the German occupation of the country, he has gone to Slovakia, where he worked since 1938 at the Slovak Technical University in Bratislava.
 Since 1940 he began to work at the same time on the Faculty of Natural Sciences of the Comenius University in the office of head of Geological and Paleontological Institute.
 He was the first professor of geology working on Slovak colleges.
-In the same time, with help of Imrich Karvaš, he contributed to the establishment of the Slovak geological survey which he led in the years 1940 to 1945.
+At the same time, with help of Imrich Karvaš, he contributed to the establishment of the Slovak geological survey which he led in the years 1940 to 1945.
 In 1952 Andrusov became head of Department of Geology at the Faculty of Natural Sciences at the Comenius University and remained in office until 1970.
-As the teacher he wrote several textbooks and teaching texts, in addition to teaching students of geology and geological mapping, he personally led courses and field excursions, where he imparted his knowledge in practice.
+As a teacher, he wrote several textbooks and teaching texts, in addition to teaching students of geology and geological mapping, he personally led courses and field excursions, where he imparted his knowledge in practice.
 He was also the founder and in the years 1957-1958 first director of the Geological Laboratory, which was later transformed into the Geological Institute of Slovak Academy of Sciences.